KeltonMVP/rules/docs/factions/peaceful-and-mixt-faction-rules.en.md

 icon: material/peace
 ---

-# Peaceful Faction and Mixt General Rules
+# Peaceful Faction and Mixt Rules

-Besides these rules, all members are obligated to respect both the [Server Rules](/en) as well as the specific Internal Rules of your faction outlined in the Internal Rules section below.
+Besides these rules, all members are obligated to respect both the [Server Rules](..) as well as the specific Internal Rules of your faction outlined in the Internal Rules section below.

 ## 1. Behaviour and Language